-The Orographic Effect And Its Impact On Weather Conditions
+The Orographic Effect – What It Is And Its Impact On Weather Conditions

-The Orographic Effect And Its Effect On The Weather
+The Orographic Effect – What It Is And Its Impact On Weather Conditions

-Readers may be familiar with the impact of warm & cold fronts, wind, and other elements on weather conditions.
-A region's topography also plays a crucial role, as the orographic effect clearly illustrates.
+Many readers will be familiar with the impact of warm and cold fronts, wind, and other events on weather conditions.
+A region’s topography also plays a crucial role, as the orographic effect clearly illustrates.

-The term will probably sound a bit foreign, but readers will definitely be familiar with the physical environment and atmospheric conditions that the term refers to.
+The term will probably sound a bit unfamiliar, but readers will definitely be familiar with the physical environment and atmospheric conditions that it refers to.

 Depending on the location where you live, you may be surrounded by vast flat plains, mountains, valleys, or situated next to the ocean.
 All these surrounding topographic features have a much more significant effect on the local weather than you think.